mIRC-Scripters/mirckb/docs/source/intermediate/control_flow_statements.rst

 Infinite Loops
 ~~~~~~~~~~~~~~

 An infinite loop happens when a condition always evaluates to true.
 Most times, its due to an error.
-If that’s the case, you can force mIRC to break out of it using the **Ctrl+Break** key combinations.
+If that's the case, you can force mIRC to break out of it using the :kbd:`Control-Break` key combination.
 Such a condition may be used on purpose, where you need to use the break statement to break out of the loop, but you can always rewrite the code otherwise to avoid this type of condition.

 .. code:: text